badrivlog/pw-skills-fsd-course/frontend/html-basics/how-to-use.md

 - `qn-1`: Contains resources related to the first practical assignment solution.
 - `qn-2`: Contains resources related to the second practical assignment solution.
 - `qn-3`: Contains resources related to the third practical assignment solution.
+- `Starting-with-HTML(practical).ipynb`: Contains solution for all practical solution in jupyter notebook.

 You can navigate to each sub-folder and open the respective files to view and understand the implementations for these solutions.